Table of Contents

 History of the Cross of Lorraine

-By the time the time this specific two-barred cross comes on the scene, it’s in relation to Godefroy de Bouillon, the Duke of Lorraine, a historically contested region of France.
+By the time the time this specific two-barred cross comes on the scene, it’s in relation to Godefroy de Bouillon.
+He was the Duke of Lorraine, a historically contested region of France.
 He used the cross during the capture of Jerusalem in the 11th century.
 The cross was then passed on to his successors as heraldic arms.
 By the 15th century, the Duke of Anjou inherited it.
 It was only after this time that it became known as the Cross of Lorraine, representing the national unity of France.

-Lorraine, a region of France, has hosted many wars and battles.
-In the Second World War, when Hitler took control of the region, General de Gaulle chose the cross as a symbol of French resistance against Germany.
-The cross was used as a symbolic reference to Joan of Arc, who was from the Lorraine and is considered a national heroine of France, as she led the French army against foreign invaders.
+Lorraine has hosted many wars and battles.
+During the Second World War, when Hitler took control of the region, General de Gaulle chose the cross as a symbol of French resistance against Germany.
+The cross was used as a symbolic reference to Joan of Arc, who was from the Lorraine region.
+She’s considered a national heroine of France, as she led the French army against foreign invaders.
 In this way, this cross became associated with French unity and identity.

-The cross of Lorraine is used interchangeably with the Patriarchal Cross, the two have some differences.
+While the Cross of Lorraine is sometimes used interchangeably with the Patriarchal Cross, the two have some differences.
 The Patriarchal Cross has two bars nearer the top, with the upper bar being smaller than the lower bar.

-The cross of Lorraine, however, has two bars of equal length—one near the top and one near the bottom—placed equidistant from the center.
-However, while the original version of the cross of Lorraine consists of horizontal bars of equal length, in some renditions, it can be seen with upper bar being shorter than the other bar, resembling the patriarchal cross.
+The cross of Lorraine, however, has two bars of equal length.
+One is near the top and the other is near the bottom, placed equidistant from the center.
+However, while the original version of the cross of Lorraine consists of horizontal bars of equal length, in some versions, it can be seen with upper bar being shorter than the lower bar, resembling the patriarchal cross.

-It is believed that the cross of Lorraine originated from the patriarchal cross.
-According to The Secret Behind the Cross and Crucifix by the religious scholar Nwaocha Ogechukwu,https://www.amazon.com/Secret-Behind-Cross-Crucifix/dp/1606933671, the cross was first used in ancient Samaria as an ideogram for rulership, but eventually adopted for use as a Patriarchal cross, forming a part of the heraldic arms of an archbishop.
-Later, it was adopted as the emblem of the Knights Templars, a Catholic military order.back to menu ↑
+There’s some speculation that the Cross of Lorraine originated from the Patriarchal Cross.
+According to the book The Secret Behind the Cross and Crucifix by the religious scholar Nwaocha Ogechukwu,https://www.amazon.com/Secret-Behind-Cross-Crucifix/dp/1606933671, the cross was first used in ancient Samaria as an ideogram for rulership.
+However, it was eventually adopted for use as a Patriarchal cross, forming a part of the heraldic arms of an archbishop.
+Later, it was adopted as the emblem of the Knights Templars, a Catholic military order.

 Symbolic Meaning of the Cross of Lorraine

-The cross of Lorraine has a long history, chosen by various groups to represent various ideals.
+The Cross of Lorraine has a long history, and has been chosen by various groups to represent various ideals.
 Here are some of its meanings:

-At Colombey-les-Deux-Églises in Champagne-Ardenne, you’ll find an incredible monument of the Cross of Lorraine, dedicated to General de Gaulle, as the commander of the Free French Forces.
-In European heraldry, it can be seen on the coat of arms of Hungary, Slovakia and Lithuania.
+In European heraldry, the cross can be seen on the coat of arms of Hungary, Slovakia and Lithuania.
 The symbol can also be seen in jewelry designs, such as necklace pendants, earrings, and signet rings.